Renault Twingo: Limited edition

 The first generation Twingo had a number of limited editions, including co-brandings with premium brands such as Perrier, Benetton, L'Oréal, Kenzo, Elite Model Management, and artistic references including Metropolis, Grease and Tintin.

 Twingo Lecoq

 The Renault Twingo Lecoq was a special edition produced in less than 50 units.
 It was an independent initiative of Carrosserie Lecoq.

 Electric

 A French company based in Normandy, Lormauto, presented at the 2022 Paris Motor Show and again in 2024 Paris Motor Show a rétrofit kit to transform the Renault Twingo 1 into a fully electric car.
 This approved model is now available from car rental company UCAR.

 Motorsport

+The Twin'Cup during the 2018 Easter Cups at Nogaro.

-Since 2011, a one-make motor racing series for 1st generation Renault Twingos, called the Renault Twin Cup, has taken place in France.
+Since 2011, a one-make motor racing series for first generation Renault Twingos, called the Renault Twin Cup, has taken place in France.